wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     READ: <a target="_blank" href="https://medium.com/microsoftazure/how-to-perform-role-assignments-on-azure-resources-from-an-azure-devops-pipeline-c9f4dc10d0a4">Role Assignments on Azure Resources from Azure Pipelines</a>

-### Summary
+### ARM tokens

 <a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course/categories/4743678/posts/8980102#">VIDEO</a>:

-1. A user (or service principal) acquires a token for Azure Resource Manager.
+1. A user (or service principal) acquires a token for Azure Resource Manager (ARM).
 2. The token includes the user's group memberships (including transitive group memberships).
 3. The user makes a REST API call to Azure Resource Manager with the token attached.
-4. Azure Resource Manager retrieves all the role assignments and deny assignments that apply to the resource upon which the action is being taken.
+4. ARM retrieves all the role assignments and deny assignments that apply to the resource upon which the action is being taken.
-5. Azure Resource Manager narrows the role assignments that apply to this user or their group and determines what roles the user ahs for this resource.
+5. ARM narrows the role assignments that apply to this user or their group and determines what roles the user ahs for this resource.
-6. Azure Resource Manager determines if the action in the API call is included in the roles the user has for this resource.
+6. ARM determines if the action in the API call is included in the roles the user has for this resource.
 7. If the user doesn't have a role with the action at the requested scope, access is not granted.
-Otherwise, Azure Resource Manager checks if ta deny assignment applies.
+Otherwise, ARM checks if ta deny assignment applies.
 8. If a deny assignment applies, access is blocked.
 Otherwise access is granted.

 <hr />